-Are dragonflies good?
-Certainly; there are many benefits of dragonflies.
 They are skilled hunters, but other species are strictly nectar feeders.
 For both of these reasons, they’re revered as true blessings in agriculture to any farm or garden.

 Below we’ll discuss how to attract dragonflies, as well as their benefits and unique facts.

-Dragonfly goes through a three-cycle phase called the incomplete metamorphosis — egg, larva, and adult.
+It goes through a three-cycle phase called the incomplete metamorphosis — egg, larva, and adult.

-Dragonfly nymphs live in marshes or ponds where the waters are calm.
+Nymphs live in marshes or ponds where the waters are calm.
 They may remain in that stage for as long as four years.

 What do Dragonflies do for the Garden?